sd18fall/ThePerfectDate/docs/gamearc.md

 When we first began, we wanted to have as little classes as possible.
 This was because we didn't want to start off overcomplicating the various components involved and accidentally implement unnecessary classes and functions that we wouldn't need later on.

 Needless to say, we had too little classes and essentially no architecture.
 We were also confused ourselves as to how the classes worked with one another because we hadn't done much coding yet.
 One of the biggest pieces of feedback we received during our first architectural review session was to implement a "state machine" to help us keep track of the game as it progresses.
 We hadn't thought of the idea because we were too focused on oversimplifying the game.
 Additionally, we had all of our code in one giant file with no clear distinction between each class and how they work with one another.
-This was a huge red flag, and we are thankful that we immediately fixed the structure after we got feedback.s
+This was a huge red flag, and we are thankful that we immediately fixed the structure after we got feedback.

 &nbsp;